AllStarCodeOrg/Readathon_2019/README.md

 - Allow one click updates from admin
 - live updating for admin/users (progress bar, tables, etc) (making API with setInterval from client?)
 - add test user accounts and mock data
+- Fix rubric alert warning to not hide behind nav bar
 ---

 # CHANGE LOG